 Bad Toro Charging System Drains the Battery

-A bad charging system on a Toro mower will not keep your battery charged and in turn cause a weak battery to not start your mower.
+A bad charging system on a zero turn, lawn tractor, or riding mower will not keep your battery charged and in turn cause a weak battery to not start your mower.

 Perform the steps provided here to check the charging system using a volt-ohms meter.